 You’ll want to make sure your ideal fence complies with your local rules.
 Some councils will not let you build a fence until you have permission.

 As you can see, fencing standards and laws are complex and vary according to your location and the type of fence you’re building.

-Your fencing professional can advise you on the relevant regulations and laws that apply in your area.
-Many will also help you gain council approval, taking the stress out of having a fence installed.
+Speak to your local council.
+A fencing builder will also be able to help you gain council approval, taking the stress out of having a fence installed.